 A school district is authorized to levy M&O taxes subject to approval of a proposition submitted to district voters.
 The maximum M&O tax rate that may be levied by a district cannot exceed the voted maximum rate or the maximum rate described in the succeeding paragraphs.
-The District is authorized to levy a M&O tax rate pursuant to the approval of the voters of the District at an election held on August 15, 1964, under Article 2784e-1, Texas Revised Civil Statutes Annotated, as amended (now codified as Section 45.003, Texas Education Code, as amended).
+The maximum voted M&O tax rate for the District is \$1.50 per \$100 of assessed valuation as approved by the voters at an election held on May 26, 1973, under Chapter 20, Texas Education Code (now codified at Section 45.003, Texas Education Code).